SAT and ACT test scores will be optional* for all First-Year students for the Spring 2021, Summer 2021, and Fall 2021 entry terms.

 All deposited students are expected to submit a final high school transcript by the first day of classes.
 Failure to meet this requirement will result in forfeiture of the offer of admission.

-- Applicants for freshmen admission are required to submit official test scores from either the SAT or the ACT.
+- Applicants for freshmen admission are not required to submit official test scores from either the SAT or the ACT.
 ACPHS recommends, but does not require, that applicants submit the optional SAT essay and/or the optional ACT essay writing test, as these may be used for course placement determinations.
 The SAT code for the College is 2013.
 The ACT code is 2672.
 If both SAT and ACT scores are submitted, the higher score will be considered.

 - Deposited students may be required to complete additional writing assessments prior to the first day of classes at the request of the Chair of the Department of Humanities and Communications.